hungys/NCTU_OS_2015_HW1/SPEC.md

 ## Tasks

 You don't need to implement your shell according to the following order of tasks.
-However, we recommand you to read all the specifications first.
+However, we recommend you to read all the specifications first.
 Noticed that there is **no starter code** provided for Part B.

 **[Useful Information]** It is possible to pass all the tasks with LESS than 400 lines of code.